*This post contains affiliate links and ads

 — Wipes as we know really do clean so much.
 However, the disposable ones really aren’t helping our environment but reusable ones will change your life forever!
 Not only do they work wonders on your baby’s bum you can even use them on all of your surfaces, skirting boards, window sills, anything really and then you just bung them in the wash.
 I have separate ones for bums, hands and faces and then the home.

 — Do you live in an area with high volumes of limescale?
 Do you have shower doors and units covered in watermarks from this limescale?
-Try using a toilet cleaner with limescale remover in it.
-Pour all over the doors and leave for an hour then come back and wash off.
+Try using some citric acid.
+Pour or wipe it all over the doors and then add boiling water.
 If it is very stubborn gently use a screen scraper for your car to shift the marks.

 Ideas to Make Life Easier